Abraham Wickelgren

 Abraham Lee Wickelgren is an American lawyer who is currently the Fred And Emily Marshall Wulff Centennial Chair In Law at the University of Texas School of Law.
 He was previously the Bernard J. Ward Centennial Professor of Law.
 He is currently the co-editor of The Journal of Law, Economics, & Organization and was formerly the co-editor-in-chief of the American Law and Economics Review.
-Wickelgren previously worked as a visiting professor at Yale Law School from 2012-2013 and Duke University School of Law between 2008 and 2009.
+Wickelgren worked as a visiting professor at Yale Law School from 2012 to 2013 and Duke University School of Law between 2008 and 2009.
 He also was a staff economist for the Federal Trade Commission in the Bureau of Economics for 5 years between 1999 and 2004.

 Early life

-Wickelgren was born on May 14, 1969 to Wayne Wickelgren and Barbara Gordon-Lickey.
-He has 1 sister, 3 half-siblings, and 3 step-siblings.
-In his freshman year of high school, he was class president and vice president.
+Wickelgren was born on May 14, 1969, to Wayne Wickelgren and Barbara Gordon-Lickey.
+He is the brother of physicist Peter W. Graham and mathematician Kirsten Wickelgren.
+He also has 1 other sister, 1 half-sister, and 3 step-siblings.
+In his freshman year of high school, he was class president and in his sophomore year, he was class vice president.
 He won the Berkeley debate tournament in his junior and senior year.
 During his senior year, he got to octofinals of the Tournament of Champions in cross examination debate.
 He graduated from South Eugene High School.

 College

 Wickelgren attended Harvard University.
 He was on the policy debate team during his freshman year and got to the finals of novice nationals.
-He graduated Cum Laude in Applied Mathematics to Economics in 1999.
+He graduated Cum Laude in Applied Mathematics to Economics in 1991.
 He got a JD and a Ph.D. in economics, also from Harvard.
 During his last year in law school, he was on the Harvard Law Review.